Paul Nixon: 2004

 A new year and a new competition, and Leicestershire played well to see off Lancashire, before losing to Durham.
-Next up were Yorkshire and in a high scoring encounter, with both sides notching up over 200, the Foxes won by 10 runs, with Darren Maddy scoring 111 off 60 balls, hitting eight 4s and six 6s.
-Nixon had hit 3, 0 and 9 in these first three matches, and in the next game against Nottinghamshire scored 23, including a 4 and a 6 to help his side to a 40 run win.
+Next up were Yorkshire and in a high scoring encounter, with both teams notching up over 200, the Foxes won by 10 runs, with Darren Maddy scoring 111 off 60 balls, hitting eight 4s and six 6s.
+Nixon had hit 3, 0 and 9 in these first three matches, and in the next game against Nottinghamshire scored 23, including a 4 and a 6 to help his team to a 40 run win.

 A quarter final win over Essex with a contribution of 3 by Nixon was followed by a semi final clash with Glamorgan.
 In the encounter, the Foxes won by 21 runs, with Nixon hitting an unbeaten 14.
 In the final, Leicestershire faced Surrey and won by 7 wickets, with Brad Hodge scoring an unbeaten 77.
 Nixon was not required to bat on the day, but was now a winner of a Twenty20 Cup medal.

 2005

 In the first game of the season, Leicestershire played Nottinghamshire first, and won, winning by 5 wickets, with Nixon hitting 32 not out to help win.
 A loss against Derbyshire followed, although Nixon still contributed 16 and two catches.
 However, Leicestershire were soon back to winning ways against Durham, triumphing by 3 runs with Nixon hitting 11 off 11 balls.
 Lancashire ran out winners in the next game, with Nixon being dismissed for a duck.

-Scores of 15 not out and 4 followed in the next two wins over Nottinghamshire and Durham, and Nixon was not required to bat in the Leicestershire victory over Yorkshire as his side moved on to the quarter-finals.
+Scores of 15 not out and 4 followed in the next two wins over Nottinghamshire and Durham, and Nixon was not required to bat in the Leicestershire victory over Yorkshire as his team moved on to the quarter-finals.

 In the quarter-final, Middlesex were the opponents, and the Foxes ran out victors by 19 runs, with Nixon hitting an unbeaten 26 off 18 balls.
 Despite scoring 27 not out in the semi-final against Somerset, it was not enough to win, as Leicestershire bowed out of the competition.